TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 \*This privacy policy page was updated August 28, 2015.

-Share This SHARE Share to Twitter Share to Facebook Share by email Print Satellites JPSS-1 satellite launch rescheduled for November 15 Oceans &.
+Share This SHARE Share to Twitter Share to Facebook Share by email Print Satellites JPSS-1 satellite launch delayed due to excessive upper-level winds Oceans &.
 Coasts Five years after Sandy: What we've learned National Oceanic and Atmospheric AdministrationU.S.
 Department of Commerce CloseHome Find your local weather Enter your ZIP code Frequently accessed tools &. resources

 *   Weather forecast tools and resources
 *   Climate data and reports